 The experiments shed light on the physics behind the initial trigger for ion ITBs, which at JET often show to be linked to the shape of the q profile and magnetic shear.
 In JET the rotational shear is usually found to be insufficient to trigger barriers, although it is well possible that this is the case in devices with a higher torque density.
 As described here, in plasmas with negative central shear and a low rotational shear, small, short-lived ion ITBs were triggered, which indicates that the overall rotational shear is not the dominant factor in this triggering mechanism.
 This does not mean that small scale changes in rotational shear or built-up of poloidal flow do not take part in this process.
-It shows that ITBs may be triggered in plasmas with a low torque and overall rotation such as in ITER.
-The subsequent growth of the barrier, however, was affected by the rotational shear.
-A 'seed-barrier', triggered by the appearance of a rational q surface in the plasma, may be able to kick-start this process, as long as sufficient initial rotational shear is available.
+It shows that

+ITBs may be triggered in plasmas with a low torque and low overall rotation such as in ITER.
+The subsequent growth of the internal transport barriers in JET, however, was affected by the rotational shear The high (above neo-classical) levels of poloidal rotation, measured during this phase, further strengthen this process.
+A 'seed-barrier', triggered by the appearance of a rational q surface in the plasma, may be able to kick-start this process, as long as sufficient initial rotational shear and momentum flux is available.
+Gyro-kinetic modelling showed that during this phase with a strong transport barriers, rotational shear affected the growth rate of turbulent modes.
 Only weak, transient ITBs were observed in discharges with a low torque and small rotational shear.

 The improvement of transport in fusion plasmas is generally seen as a good thing, though the non-linear growth of the pressure gradient due to ITBs, may lead to unstable plasmas causing possibly a disruption of the discharge.
 Hence, control of the ITB growth should be understood.
-For the development of Advanced Tokamak scenarios the formation of wider, moderate but controllable barriers may be more favourable [29].
+For the development of Advanced Tokamak scenarios the formation of wider, moderate but controllable barriers may be more favourable [31].